marmelab/tree.js/README.md

 Tree.js
 =======

-Tree.js is Javascript librairy to build and manipulate hookable trees.
+Tree.js is a JavaScript library to build and manipulate hookable trees.

 # Installation